jucosie/snakemake-pgx/README.md

 ```sh
 snakemake --use-conda -c <num_cores> all_<rule>
 ```
 Snakemake also offers the possibility to run in different computing environments (Slurm, SGE, etc.).
-To do so, it is necessary to generate specific configurations following the instructions available [here] (https://github.com/Snakemake-Profiles/doc).
+To do so, it is necessary to generate specific configurations following the instructions available [here](https://github.com/Snakemake-Profiles/doc).

 ## Example
 We provide as an example of the expected results of the pipeline the final reports of two publicly available whole exome samples: